 Or for answers to Frequently Asked Questions, click Here

 For information about the Sanitary Sewer Asset Renewal Program, contact Erin Bevis-Carver at 703.746.4154.

 Old Town Sewer Assessment and Rehabilitation Program

-This project provides for the condition assessment of all sewers in the in the Old Town area (including the combined sewer area) of the City and remediation of structurally deficient sewers and sewer structures.
+This project provides for the condition assessment of all sewers in the Old Town area (including the combined sewer area) of the City and remediation of structurally deficient sewers and sewer structures.
 This project will be completed in several phases.
 The first phase will begin in March 2019 and will consist of physical inspections of all manholes and inlets in the Old Town area.
-This phase of the project is anticipated to last approximately one year.
+This phase of the project is anticipated to last approximately 12-18 months.
+The second phase begins in March 2020 and will include inspection of all sewers in the northern half of the Old Town area.
 Temporary no parking signs will be posted in work areas where access to these structures are needed to complete the inspection.

-Read more about the Old Town Sewer Assessment and Rehabilitation Program or contact Erin Bevis-Carver at 703.746.4154.
+Read more about the Old Town Sewer Assessment and Rehabilitation Program or contact Lu Zhang at 703.746.4289.

-Read more about the Sanitary Sewer Master Plan or contact Erin Bevis-Carver at 703.746.4154 for more information.
+Read more about the Sanitary Sewer Master Plan.

 Sanitary Sewer Geographical Information System (GIS)